danklotz/openNotes/videos.md

 - [x] 3D Printing Objects With Caustics
 - [x] Simulating Viscosity and Melting Fluids
 - [x] What Do Virtual Objects Sound Like?
+- [x] How DeepMind Conquered Go With Deep Learning

 ## MIT: STEM Concept Videos